Dreambound

 What is a Diagnostic Medical Sonographer?

-A Diagnostic Medical Sonographer, also known as an Ultrasound Technician, uses specialized equipment to create images of a patient's internal organs, tissues, and blood flow.
-These images, known as sonograms, are used by physicians to diagnose and monitor a variety of medical conditions.
+A Diagnostic Medical Sonographer or Ultrasound Technician uses specialized equipment to create images of a patient's internal organs, tissues, and blood flow.
+These images called sonograms, are used by physicians to diagnose and monitor medical conditions.
 Sonographers work closely with patients, explaining the procedure, positioning them correctly, and ensuring their comfort throughout the exam.

-• Operating ultrasound equipment and adjusting settings to obtain high-quality images
+• Operating the ultrasound equipment and adjusting settings to obtain high-quality images

 • Analyzing the images and providing initial observations to the physician